KD9YQK/ARES_Sim_1/operators/Operator_06_Logistics_Access.md

 ## Initial Check-In Scene — 00:00

-Your team is at the public works garage.
+Your team is at the public works garage awaiting EOC instructions.

-Available simulated resources:

-- Cones.
-- Barricades.
-- One pickup.
-- One small public works crew.

-Your team cannot support every request at once.

 Logistics Lead tells you to check in and report availability.

 Communications task:

-Check in with callsign, tactical assignment, location, and general available resources.
+Check in with callsign, tactical assignment, location, and team status.

-Do not assign your crew anywhere unless directed.

-## Conditional Event — Around 00:24, If Asked About Medical Route
+## Conditional Event — If/When EOC Requests assistance

-Net Control may ask for a safe route for Medical to reach Rescue Alpha.
+Net Control may provide a directive to relay to your team leader.

-Logistics Lead can suggest:

-- Medical should avoid Pine and 6th.
-- A possible route is west on 5th, then south on Cedar, approaching from the southwest.
-- This is a route suggestion, not a guarantee of safety.

 Communications task:

-Relay the route suggestion if asked.

-Do not order Medical to move.
+Respond to the request.

+**NOTE:** At some point the GM will inject after this event, updating this Operator the team has left the garage and is enroute.

 ## Timed Event — 00:51

+- The logistics team has arrived to the designated location.
+- Tree and debris removal at the east access road will take over an hour.
+- The road is wet and there is light rain

 Logistics Lead tells you to contact Net Control.

-Situation:

-- Public works can provide barricades immediately and one crew for access support.
-- The team can only focus on one main support task at a time.
-- Possible uses include marking or blocking the Pine and 6th utility hazard.
-- Possible uses include supporting south-side resident movement and medical access.
-- Possible uses include working on the east access blockage.

-Important limitation:

-Tree and debris removal at the east access road will take longer than the remaining exercise time.

 Communications task:

-Ask Net Control where the limited support should be directed.

-Do not choose the destination yourself.
+Contact net control and update with relevant information.

 ## Conditional Information

-Only provide these details if Net Control asks.

-If asked whether you can clear the east blockage quickly:

-No. It will take longer than the remaining exercise time.

-If asked whether barricades are available:

-Yes.

-If asked whether you can support Pine and 6th:

-Yes, if directed.

-If asked whether you can support south-side access:

-Yes, if directed.

-If asked whether you can do both:

-Not at the same time with current resources.

 If Net Control gives an assignment: